New — VoxelMind Bench

 Today, on CurseForge

-One inhabitant per world.
+One inhabitant in your world — or several on a paid plan.
 It mines, builds, fights, eats, sleeps, sets its own goals, and writes a private journal each night.
 Persistent memory across sessions.
-OCEAN personality that drifts from the seed you chose into what your world made of it.
+A personality archetype that drifts from the one you chose into what your world made of it.
 Singleplayer or multiplayer — no port-forwarding needed.

 What you're early for: multiple inhabitants in the same world.
 Relationships between them.
 The hierarchies they invent.
 The factions, alliances, and small cultures that emerge when minds with memory live near each other long enough.
 After Minecraft — other sandbox worlds.
 We're not promising dates.
 We're telling you the direction.